 Clothes that benefit most from line drying include delicate fabrics like silk and lace, woollen items, and garments prone to shrinkage or damage from heat.
 Athletic wear, swimwear, and items with elastic also maintain their shape and elasticity better when line-dried.
 Additionally, line drying is ideal for preserving the colour and texture of dark or vibrant clothing.

-What are the benefits of line drying clothes?
+What are the benefits of line-drying clothes?

 Line drying clothes offers numerous benefits, being both energy-efficient and environmentally friendly, which reduces electricity and carbon footprint.
 Line drying extends clothing's lifespan by avoiding the wear and tear of tumble dryers' harsh treatment on fabrics, preserving colours and preventing the sun's rays.
 The sun's UV rays can naturally disinfect and freshen, making it a peaceful and mindful activity.